avbor/hassio-apps/telegram-bot-api/README.md

 - Set max_webhook_connections up to 100000.
 - Receive the absolute local path as a value of the file_path field without the need to download the file after a getFile request.

-**In addition, this application allows you to use proxy server (MTProto, SOCKS5 or HTTP) to connect to the Telegram infrastructure.**
+**In addition, this application allows you to use proxy server (MTProxy, SOCKS5 or HTTP) to connect to the Telegram infrastructure.**

 You can use projects like [telemt](https://github.com/telemt/telemt/) or [mtg](https://github.com/9seconds/mtg) to overcome the limitations of Telegram infrastructure availability for your bots.